LaurenEGrubb/u1_lesson_js_data_types/README.md

 //=> false
 ```

 All strings that have some content are regarded as as Truthy.
-So even if they are not "True", like for example saying "5 < 4" or "choclolate ice cream < strawberry ice cream", they will still be regarded as Truthy.
+So even if they are not "True", like for example saying "5 < 4" would still be regarded as Truthy.
 This is one reason that practicing and understanding vocabulary is going to be so important for these lessons.

 #### Boolean/Logical Operators